humlab-sead/sead-deployment/README.md

 If you want to do development of the JAS:
 1. Open the json_api_server directory in vscode.
 Server will automatically restart when code changes.

+Note:
+If you are deploying multiple instances on the same server, make sure to set the COMPOSE_PROJECT_NAME (in .env) to something unique for each instance.